A visit from bailiffs is a nightmare idea for many people. They have changed their name to enforcement agents but that doesn’t make it any less scary.

 You may want to explain to the bailiff that nothing in the house belongs to you, or you have already paid the debt, or you have asked the council to take the debt back, or even to pay the bailiff part or all of the debt … but talk through the letterbox or a chained door.
 Or say you will phone them.
 And get a receipt if you are giving them cash!

 The bailiff may say they can’t set up a payment plan unless they come into your house – don’t fall for this.
 If you let them in, they may refuse to accept the payments you are offering.
 It is easier to get them to accept a repayment plan if they haven’t been in your house.

 You can set up a payment plan on the phone or by email.
 Or you could go to your local Citizens Advice and ask for their help to do this.

-If you don’t let them in, you may get more letters, they may come again… you don’t get charged more for any visits after the first one.
-But soon they will give up and return the debt to the creditor as they can’t collect it.
+If you don’t let them in, you may get more letters, they may come again… but it’s good to know you don’t get charged more for any visits after the first one.
+Soon they will give up and return the debt to the creditor as they can’t collect it.
 The debt still exists, it isn’t wiped out.

 What if they threaten you with prison?

 If the bailiffs are trying to collect council tax, you may get a very nasty letter saying that they are going to recommend you are sent to prison if you don’t pay them.